MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/pool_flags.md

 # POOL_FLAGS

-A ULONG64-typed value specifying the type of pool memory, attributes the memory is required to have, and attributes the memory can optionally have.
+A ULONG64-typed value specifying the type of pool memory along with required and optional attributes.
 Multiple flag values can be combined using bit-wise OR.

 ```cpp
 //